briansbrian/Coshop/docs/README.md

 - **For database queries:** See `03-database-schema.md` for complete schema and relationships
 - **For order workflow:** See `09-order-rating-notification-endpoints.md` for order status transitions and inventory management
 - **For rating system:** See `09-order-rating-notification-endpoints.md` for bidirectional ratings and trust scores
+- **For frontend development:** See `10-frontend-implementation.md` for React components, state management, and UI patterns

 ## Document Conventions